otaku0304/PDF_Password_Remover_Flask/README.md

   - `pdfFile` (File): The encrypted PDF file you want to remove the password from.

   To send the request using tools like `curl` or Postman, ensure that you select the `multipart/form-data` option and include the `password` and `pdffile` keys accordingly.

+## Deplouy and Hosted
+The flask projected was deployed and hosted on Render

 ## Contact